romankurnovskii/cognito-token-observer/README.md

 ## About

 Monitors date expiration of access and id tokens provided by Amazon Cognito.
 Refreshes when expired.

+### Use case

+Authorize users with Amazon Cognito and use result token in 3rd party projects outside AWS.

 ## Example

 [React app](example)

+TODO: demo real project

 ## Installation: